 When should I arrive in Germany?

-You should be in Berlin at the latest for the Welcome Meeting on 5 April 2016.
-If you would like to attend the language training, you should plan to be in Berlin by the beginning of March 2016 in order to take the entry level test.
-DAAD scholarship holders must arrive in Berlin by the beginning of February 2016 in time for the intensive German language course provided by the DAAD.
+You should be in Berlin at the latest for the Welcome Meeting in the first week of April.
+If you would like to attend the language training, you should plan to be in Berlin by the beginning of March in order to take the entry level test.
+DAAD scholarship holders must arrive in Berlin by the beginning of February in time for the intensive German language course provided by the DAAD.